 The financial statements have been prepared on the basis of historical cost, unless stated otherwise.
 The cash flow statement is prepared using the direct method.
 The financial statements are prepared on accrual basis.

 2. Adoption of new and revised standards

-a) New and amended standards and interpretations in issue but not yet effective in the year ended 30 June 2019
+a) New and amended standards and interpretations in issue but not yet effective in the year ended 30 June 2020 b) Early adoption of standards